Buy Loose Pink Sapphires from wholesale factory in Thailand

 Finding the perfect balance between the vivacious red and the serene white is the color pink.
 While sapphires are generally thought of to be blue, with the cornflower blue sapphire being the most coveted variety, sapphires are available in a massive range of hues, with just pink occupying much of the spectrum.
-While the deep pink sapphire has been one of the most popular colour amongst pink sapphires, there are light pink sapphires, bright pink sapphires also called “bubblegum pink sapphires”, purplish pink sapphires, orangish pink sapphires, and every colour in between and beyond!
+While the deep pink sapphire has been one of the most popular colour amongst pink sapphires, there are light pink sapphires, bright pink sapphires also called “bubblegum pink sapphires”, purplish-pink sapphires, orangish pink sapphires, and every color in between and beyond!

 The Rainbow range of sapphires available at Navneet Gems and Minerals

 Pink sapphires have experienced immense popularity since ages.
 One of the biggest markets of wholesale pink sapphires was Japan till the late 20th century as the Japanese believed that pink sapphires brought good luck and were a symbol of true love.
 However, at the turn of the century, pink sapphires lost some of their popularity with the increase in the import of other colored stones and white diamonds.